Wednesday, 10 February 2016

 Intelligent Agents

-Chapter 1 identified the concept of rational agents as central to our approach to artificial intelligence.
-In this chapter, we make this notion more concrete.
-We will see that the concept of rationality can be applied to a wide variety of agents operating in any imaginable environment.
-Our plan in this book is to use this concept to develop a small set of design principles for building successful agents—systems that can reasonably be called intelligent.
+In this chapter, we will see that the concept of rationality isn't just a philosophical idea; it can be applied to a vast array of agents operating in any environment imaginable.
+Our plan, therefore, is to use this concept as a foundation to develop a set of design principles for building successful agents—systems that can truly be called intelligent.

 Anything that can be viewed as perceiving its environment through sensors and acting upon that environment through its effectors or actuators to maximize progress towards its goals.